14+ Tips for Camping in The Rain and Avoid Getting Soaked

 This requires some caution and experience: burn the stove in keeping with the instruction manual that comes with it.
 Be sure that the stove area is covered with a fire-proof mat.
 Provide proper ventilation to avoid carbon monoxide poisoning.
 Do not leave the stove burning without supervision!

-There should be a couple of extra tarps at hand.
-You can use them to cover the floor and prevent water from soaking it.
+Among the main tips for camping in the rain is that there should always be a couple of extra tarps at hand.
+You can use them to cover the floor and prevent water from soaking it, enjoying a dry tent no matter the rain.
 Besides, you can cover the roof with one and thus stop a leak, if there is any.
 Last but not least, you can cover your bags and gear and thus keep the stuff dry even during heavy rainfall.

 Make sure you have polyester and/or microfiber quick-dry towels in your bag.
 These absorb water way better than common towels, so they can dry you pretty quick when you have returned from outside on a rainy day.